Art, Culture and Fine Food in the Tuscan Capital

 Until the middle of the 20th century, the Renaioli were still traveling on the Arno with their simple work boats to salvage building sand and stones from the riverbed.
 Today, their characteristic pole-guided barges are used for river cruises.
 From the water, the elegant palaces on the Lungarni are particularly visible.
 The bridges also present themselves in an unusual perspective.
 You glide silently past the Uffizi, under the jewelry stores of Ponte Vecchio, see – perhaps for the first time – the churches of Santi Apostoli and San Jacopo Soprarno.
 And, you learn that the beautiful Ponte Santa Trinità is the oldest wicker arch bridge in the world and has been rebuilt a full five times in its nearly 800-year history.

-On the traces of Tuscan Wine
+Exploring Florence on the traces of Tuscan Wine

 The wines of Tuscany are legendary.
 If you want to not only drink them, but also learn about their production, book a tour to the vineyards south of Florence.
 The landscape alone would be worth the trip.
 Villages like Castellina, Gaiole or Greve are postcard-pretty.
 However, cellar visits accompanied by experts are considered the highlight.
 Wine production here has a centuries-old tradition, and getting your individual steps explained between gleaming steel tanks and ancient oak barrels is a unique experience.
 Each tour ends with a wine tasting and the opportunity to purchase a few bottles right where they were made.